 If you encountered an issue or have a feature request, please open an issue on GitHub (opens new window).
 For more general questions, join our community on Mattermost (opens new window).
 Certain community members offer premium (paid) support.

 There are many ways in which you can contribute to an open-source project like BTCPay.

 The easiest way is to use the software, provide feedback and report any bugs or issues you or your customers encounter.
-If you're a developer, you can help us develop and improve the software by contributing in any of the BTCPay Server GitHub repositories.
-Translating BTCPay into your native language on Transifex, helping us with documentation and writing are ways in which you can help us out, even if you're not a developer or tech-savvy.
+If you're a developer, you can help us develop and improve the software by contributing in any of the BTCPay Server GitHub repositories (opens new window).
+Translating BTCPay into your native language on Transifex (opens new window), helping us with documentation and writing are ways in which you can help us out, even if you're not a developer or tech-savvy.
 We appreciate every contributor to the project.

 # How can I use the BTCPay Server API?

-The original BTCPay Server API is compatible for the most part with BitPay's API to allow merchants to smoothly transition to using BTCPay if they prefer a free, open source, payment processing alternative.
+The original BTCPay Server API is compatible for the most part with BitPay's API (opens new window) to allow merchants to smoothly transition to using BTCPay if they prefer a free, open source, payment processing alternative.

 In 2020, BTCPay Server started releasing a new Greenfield API.
 This new API will co-exist with the original API and allow full usage of all BTCPay Server features, without requiring the UI.
-You can find the current Greenfield API documentation and a usage example here.
+You can view the current Greenfield API documentation (opens new window).

 A BTCPay Server functionality that is not found in the Greenfield API documentation means it isn't fully implemented yet in the new API and users should use the original API instead.
-The discussion on the development of the new Greenfield API can be found here.
+The discussion on the development of the new Greenfield API can be found here (opens new window).